The internet is covered by laws and regulations that have implications for every business that works online.

 You must confirm receipt of an electronically placed order

-- You must do this without any unnecessary delay.
+- You must do this as soon as possible.

-- Make sure you know who you are dealing with and in which jurisdiction.
+- Ensure you know who you are dealing with and in which jurisdiction.

 Online marketing messages are regulated in the same way as advertisements

-- The basic rule is that adverts must be 'legal, decent, honest and truthful'.
+- Adverts must be 'legal, decent, honest and truthful'.

 3. Data protection

-If you handle personal data in any form, you will have to comply with the General Data Protection Regulation (GDPR).
+If you handle personal data in any form, you must comply with the General Data Protection Regulation (GDPR).
 You may also have to register with the Information Commissioner.

-You must not use personal data for direct marketing if an individual asks you not to.
+You must not use personal data for direct marketing purposes if an individual asks you not to.

 - Before asking users to provide information, tell them how their details will be used.
 Will you be using the data for mailings or market research?
 Will you share their contact information with other organisations?

-- People must give you consent to use their personal data for mailings or market research, using a positive opt-in.
-This is a requirement if you are sharing it with other organisations or are marketing their products.
+- People must provide consent for you to use their personal data for mailings or market research.
+This is called a positive opt-in.
+This is a requirement if you are sharing information with other organisations or are marketing their products.

-- Only collect the data you need.
+- A good rule is to only collect the data you need.
 You must not keep personal data for longer than you need it.

 Comply with regulations on monitoring employees' email and internet use